U.S. factory output dips 0.1% in June on auto chip shortage

 Manufacturing production dipped 0.1% in June — third drop in five months, the Federal Reserve reported Thursday.

-Overall, industrial prdouction — including output at factories, mines and utilities — rose 0.4% last month after increasing 0.7% in May.
+Overall, industrial production — including output at factories, mines and utilities — rose 0.4% last month after increasing 0.7% in May.
 Industrial output is up 9.8% from a year earlier.

 The chip shortage pushed production of cars, trucks and auto parts down 6.6% in June.
 Excluding autos, industrial production rose 0.4% last month.